 Even though it might feel like spring you’ll almost always get those last minute frosts.
 Many gardeners put out their tomatoes early thinking the weather will stay sunny and warm.
 You can sow or transplant your cool season crops before last frost as they can handle it, but wait for your warm season crops until after the frost has passed.

 Not thinning your plants

-Many newbies don’t thin out their seedlings.
+Many new gardeners don’t thin out their seedlings.
 When you direct seed your crops many of them will be too close together to grow into a full-sized plant.
 You need to pull them out and compost some of your plants to make sure you have the correct the distance.
-Not thinning out your carrots is a perfect example of a failed crop from the lack of thinning.
+Not thinning out your carrots is a perfect example of a failed crop from the lack of thinning seedlings.

 Under or overwatering

 Plants need water but too much can disrupt the soil for your seeds to germinate or under-watering can leave the shallow roots of new seedlings to dry out and struggle.
 Watering in the morning is the best and the closer to the base of the plant is better.
 During hot weather they might need more water so mulching can help reduce evaporation.

 You chose the wrong spot for your garden